Teacher in Ho Chi Minh City, 10

 The medicine I had taken in the morning wasn’t helping me.
 In fact, I was feeling worse by evening.

-A violent coughing attack shook my whole body as I emerged from the water and moved toward a lounge chair.
+A violent coughing attack shook my body as I emerged from the water and moved toward a foldout chair on the concrete deck.

-Lan appeared next to the lounge chair.
-“That medicine was bad,” she said, looking down at me.
-“You need traditional Vietnamese medicine.”
+Lan appeared next to the chair.
+“Since the medicine this morning didn’t work,” she said, looking down at me, “I brought you something else.”

-Lan removed a small clear vial from her pocket.
+Lan removed a small vial with clear liquid in it from her pocket.
+“This one is much stronger,” she said.

-I took the vial from her and observed its fine grey powder.
+I took the vial from her and stared at it.
 “Which kind of plant is it from?”
-I said.
+I asked.

 “Not a plant,” Lan said.
 “An animal.”